decloudf/faucet-bot/.github/ISSUE_TEMPLATE/crust-profit-ark-test-token-application---.md

 ---

-1. Put your chain address in title like '5GNJqTPyNqANBkUVMN1LPPrxXnFouWXoe2wNSmmEoLctxiZY';
+1. Put your Crust Rocky chain address in title like '5GNJqTPyNqANBkUVMN1LPPrxXnFouWXoe2wNSmmEoLctxiZY';
-2. Bot will send you 2000 CRUs each application;
+2. Bot will send you 2000 CRUs of Crust Rocky Testnet each application;
 3. 1 github account can create at most 10 applications;
 4. If your application has no response, please close it and create another one  😉 ;